Estimated reading time: 11 minutes

 Choosing a location means balancing foot traffic, local zoning restrictions, and community acceptance.
 You’ll need to evaluate competing land uses (schools, parks), parking availability, and neighborhood sentiment.
 Our experienced Cannabis Consultants can conduct site feasibility studies, demographic analyses, and municipal outreach to identify optimal properties that align with your business goals.

-Your lounge must separate consumption areas from retail/point-of-sale, ensure proper ventilation, and comply with ADA and fire-code requirements.
+Your cannabis lounge must separate consumption areas from retail/point-of-sale, ensure proper ventilation, and comply with ADA and fire-code requirements.
 Design elements like seating layouts, lighting, and ambiance also impact customer experience.
 Our Cannabis Consulting resources include leveraging architects and engineers to help develop compliant floor plans, ventilation specifications, and build-out budgets—streamlining your design-to-construction process.

 Once open, you must maintain strict inventory tracking, perform routine audits, train staff on consumption rules, and stay current on evolving regulations.
 Non-compliance can lead to fines or license revocation.
 Catalyst BC’s Cannabis Consultants deliver customized compliance programs—including SOP development, staff training, and audit support—to keep your lounge operating within the law.